Dr. Matthew Stampe D.Ac

 matt-lineagev2

 Matthew is a member of the International Yang Family Taijiquan Association since 2003, and ranked level 3 “Gold Eagle“.
 He has trained with professional coaches and fighters in Chinese martial art schools (in China and USA), MMA (Mixed Martial Arts) Northern Virginia, Muay Thai (in Thailand and USA), and Boxing schools (D.C. beltway).
-He did much of his body work at various MMA, Crossfit gyms, and martial arts schools helping athletes, coaches, and fighters for competition events.
-Matt competed in combat sports like Taiji tui shou (“push hands” a mid-range grappling) and full contact fight events in the ring and lei tai, a raised platform used in Chinese martial arts.
+He received a Black sash level 2 from Omei Wushu Kung fu school from Coach Xiaolin Lu in 2001.

 Matthew graduated from Qi Elements school of Massage and Tai Chi in Herndon Virginia in 2005.
+He did much of his body work at various MMA, Crossfit gyms, and martial arts schools helping athletes, coaches, and fighters for competition events.

 Matt has taught both public classes in Qigong and Taijiquan (Tai Chi) since 1994, and currently public and didactic classes at Virginia University of Integrative Medicine since 2014.
 As a faculty member Matt has taught Qigong, Tai Chi, Tui-na, Practice Management and Billing, and Acupuncture Microsystems.